Out of the Blue (1980 film): Release

-Out of the Blue was shown in competition at the Cannes Film Festival in May 1980, a screening during which critic Rex Reed wrote was met by "boos, catcalls, and general nausea by shocked audiences who still cannot believe what they have seen."
+Out of the Blue was shown in competition at the Cannes Film Festival in May 1980, a screening which critic Rex Reed wrote was met by "boos, catcalls, and general nausea by shocked audiences who still cannot believe what they have seen."
 It was later released in Paris on April 15, 1981, Los Angeles on November 17, 1982, New York on April 8, 1983, and in Vancouver, Canada on December 3, 1983.

 Critical response

 The film has received praise for Manz's performance in the decades following its release.
 Roger Ebert wrote in his 3½-star review that "the movie escalates so relentlessly toward its violent, nihilistic conclusion that when it comes, we believe it."

 A review in the British publication The Guardian deemed the film an "accomplished dissection of fractured redneck family life," and declared Manz's performance as "stunning."
 The Boston Globes Bruce McCabe praised the film's direction and performances, and also discussed its controversial subject matter, which, though difficult to make the film marketable, "shouldn't be held against it."

 On the review aggregator website Rotten Tomatoes, the film holds a rating of 95% from 38 reviews.
 The website's consensus reads, "Led by Linda Manz's outstanding performance, Out of the Blue confronts the darker side of human nature with a baleful, clear-eyed stare."
+Metacritic, which uses a weighted average, assigned the a score of 78 out of 100, based on 8 critics, indicating "generally favorable" reviews.